Cyber security analyst

 As a cyber security analyst, you'll need to:

-• research/evaluate emerging cyber security threats and ways to manage them
+- research/evaluate emerging cyber security threats and vulnerabilities and ways to manage them

-• investigate security alerts and provide incident response
+- investigate security alerts and provide incident response using incident handling methodologies and best practices

-• generate reports for both technical and non-technical staff and stakeholders
+- generate incident reports for both technical and non-technical staff and stakeholders

 Salary

-• In higher-level leadership or managerial roles, you may receive salaries up to, and in excess of, £70,000.
+- In higher-level managerial or leadership roles, you may receive salaries ranging from around £72,500 to in excess of £100,000.

 You'll usually receive a range of employee benefits that may include a bonus, company pension scheme, private medical insurance, gym membership, and sponsored training and development opportunities.